 binary is executed in, and in

 which define the way the processes are terminated, and in

 particularly useful for mount units specifying a

-Type= option or using configuration not
+Type=" option or using configuration not

-will refuse options that aren't listed in
+will refuse options that are not listed in

 /etc/fstab if it is not run as UID 0.

 Mount units must be named after the mount point directories they control.
 Example: the mount point

 /home/lennart must be configured in a unit file

 For details about the escaping logic used to convert a file system path to a unit name, see

 Optionally, a mount unit may be accompanied by an automount unit, to allow on-demand or parallelized mounting.
 See systemd.automount(5).